-IMMEDIATELY FOLLOWING THE FALL of man, God makes a promise that one day a certain descendant of the woman will reverse the curse and make all things right again.
-As we read through Scripture, we will come to see and understand that the Descendant first mentioned in this original promise is the Promised One - Jesus the Christ.
+Immediately following the initial rebellion of humanity, God makes a promise that one day a certain descendant of the woman will restore order and make all things right again.
+As we read through the Scriptures, we come to see and understand that the Descendant first mentioned in this original promise in Genesis is the Promised One - Jesus the Christ.

-In Genesis 5, we have the lineage of that promised descendant being traced from Adam to Noah.
-And while we are often tempted to skim quickly through genealogies in the bible, there are some very interesting observations that can be made from this initial genealogy in Genesis 5.
+In Genesis 5, we have a mysterious lineage of that promised descendant being traced from Adam to Noah.
+And while we are often tempted to skim quickly through genealogies in the bible, there are a few interesting observations that can be made from this initial genealogy in Genesis 5.

 Enoch, who we are told was a God-fearing man, named his son Methuselah which in Hebrew has a meaning that implies 'his death shall bring judgement'.
-Interestingly enough, Methuselah dies in the same year as the global flood that was a judgement from God on account of the corruption of His creation.
-God warns of His wrath.
+Interestingly enough, Methuselah dies in the same year as the flood that occurred as a judgement from God on account of the rebellion and corruption of His creatures.
+God in his goodness warns humanity of His oncoming judgement.

 God is patient with his people

-Methuselah, who's name is seemingly a prophetic warning about coming judgement, lives longer than any man in the history of civilization (969 years).
+Methuselah, who's name is seemingly a prophetic warning about coming judgement, is portrayed as living longer than other man in the Bible (969 years).
 God is patient with His people.

 God offers salvation